Five undocumented immigrants killed after high-speed chase in Texas

 The driver of the vehicle — an unidentified suspected smuggler and United States citizen — survived the crash, Dimmit County Sheriff Marion Boyd told reporters.

-Fourteen people were in the Chevrolet Suburban when a Border Patrol agent began pursuing it at about noon local time, he said.
+Fourteen people were in the Chevrolet Suburban when a Border Patrol agent began pursuing it, he said.

+In a statement, Customs and Border Patrol said the agent saw what appeared to be three vehicles involved a smuggling operation on a rural highway at 11 a.m. local time.

+Agents stopped two of the vehicles and made multiple arrests, the statement said, but the Suburban drove away.

-At speeds topping 100 mph, he said, the SUV careened off the road near the town of Big Wells southwest of Antonio, about 40 or 50 miles from the U.S.-Mexico border.
+At speeds topping 100 mph, Boyd said, the SUV careened off the road near the town of Big Wells, southwest of San Antonio, about 40 or 50 miles from the U.S.-Mexico border.

 The Suburban "caught gravel and tried to recorrect," he said.
 "That caused the vehicle to turn over several times."